bogzbonny/yeehaw/README.md

  - All the fancy color types (gradients, patterns) will likely get refactored and lumped together into a common Trait whereby entirely new classes of colors can be created by developers.

+## Performance Considerations <!-- NOTE duplicate in docs/01_getting_started.md:169 -->

+TL;DR - Elements should provide drawing updates only when actually necessary, also things may be slightly laggy while in debug mode if deeply nested containers are used.
+Also currently time-base gradients trigger constant recalculation and will substantially increase cpu usage.

+The current design of the drawing system favours graphical flexibility over performance.
+Each element must implement the `Drawing` function which in turn returns `DrawUpdate`'s which can list of individual cell updates.
+For each redraw, container elements will then reposition all the draw information of their respective sub-elements.
+All this reprocessing which takes place in container elements is computationally inefficient as it occurs with each redraw cycle where changes occur.
+The inefficiency introduced by the current design may lead to slightly laggy interfaces but primarily only when compiled in debug mode and if deeply nested containers are used AND if those elements are providing continuous drawing updates.
+Use of parallel computation with rayon has been implemented to help mitigate these inefficiencies.
+In conclusion, to minimize the computational burden at render time, Elements should track their own state and only respond with drawing updates (in `fn drawing(..)`)  when their are actual state changes which warrant redrawing.

+The time based gradient design currently will cause ample recalculations, this will hopefully be improved with time, but just be aware that if you want to use those sweet sweet time gradient colors it will cost you.
+If you choose not to use time gradients you will be unaffected by these CPU drains.

 ## Tribute